MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 To address this question empirically, we would ideally conduct an experiment and introduce a source of variation in the crime statistics.
 For instance, across England and Wales, we could randomly increase or decrease the number of offences displayed on police.uk for a period to measure the effects.
 For obvious reasons, we cannot pursue this research design.
 However, intentional errors introduced into police.uk crime maps can be leveraged as a source of variation to investigate the signalling effect of the crime maps on the house prices.

 Police.uk implements a geomasking algorithm that obscures the actual location of crimes in order to protect the identity of victims.
 The geomasking algorithm allocates crimes to a nearby geographical location called a snap-point (Tompson et al 2015, Ratcliffe 2002).
 Whilst the density of snap-points in urban areas is very high, the level of crime in a small area measured using police.uk can differ substantially from actual police records due to geomasking (Tompson et al 2015).
 This error level gets progressively worse at smaller spatial scales.
-In 80% of postcodes, the local area crime counts as recorded by police.uk is substantially different from that measured by actual police sources (Tompson et al 2015, figure 7).
+In 80% of postcodes, the local area crime counts as recorded by police.uk is substantially different from that measured by actual police sources (see figure 7, in Tompson et al 2015).
 In short, local area crime statistics on police.uk can be considerably lower or higher than what they should be.
 This mismatch (henceforth the geomasking error) constitutes the source of variation that we will use in our (un)natural experiment.
 A key part of this study is that the secret list of snap-points used by police.uk can be inferred using public data alone, as we explain in the next section.

 The primary research questions are: